 All students in summer school will receive a final report of progress at the end of the summer session for each enrolled class.
-In addition, students will receive a mid-session progress report if the student demonstrates a need for improvement in any areas.

 Questions related to specific middle school courses, including whether or not a student should take a course should be directed to your student’s school counselor or core (Language Arts/Social Studies) teachers.

 If you have other questions that have not been answered in this brochure, please email Ms. Samantha Gottlieb at email@example.com.

 The state of California no longer provides funding to any California school district for summer school classes.
 However, the Oak Park Education foundation will continue to offer a tuition-based summer school program for middle school and high school levels.
 For the seventh year, the Oak Park Education Foundation (OPEF) has agreed to help keep this tradition of a high quality summer school program in Oak Park and agreed to become the administrators of the program.
 The classes offered by the Oak Park Education Foundation summer program will adhere to the same curriculum as those offered by the Oak Park Unified School District during previous summers and the regular school year.
 The Oak Park Education Foundation must charge students who attend summer school to cover teacher and staff salaries, plus the additional mandatory employer costs, rental of the facilities, insurance requirements, utility charges, and materials fees.